norveclibalikci/itucsdb1629/docs/developer/Ahmet Bilal Can.rst

           return True

-In main function at auth.py we get login information and check if it exits in database and correct.If it exits then we create user class instance to work with flask-login plugin.With that instance we log our user to system.After that, if we call current_user we will get object that corresponds to logged in user.
+In main function at auth.py we get login information and check if it exits in database and correct.If it exits then we create user class instance to work with flask-login plugin.With that instance we log our user to system.After that, if we call current_user we will get object that corresponds to logged in user.Also we store passwords after hashing them.

 .. code-block:: python